fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-the-usefulness-of-abstracting-over-time.md

 Fortunately, the Observable passes those values along to us.
 The stream of connection events is really a stream of arguments to the event handler.
-Each time the connection event occurs, the Observable pushes an arguments array into the event stream.
+For each connection event, an arguments array is pushed into the event stream.
 So the socket for each connection is the first item of each array in the stream.
 We can use [`map`](https://rxjs-dev.firebaseapp.com/api/operators/map) to transform that stream of arrays into a stream of sockets.